dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 globalization affect domenstic manufacturing and why?
 Corporations moved overseas because they harnessed the cheapest source of labor available.
-That's economics at work and similar dynamics will be in play if automation is taxed.
+That's economics at work and similar dynamics will be in play if automation is taxed, though in some form it is a good idea.

 <a name="i-hope-all-that-money-is-well-invested" />